gadimbaylisahil/gadimbaylisahil/README.md

 I like writing software.
 It also happens to be my job.
 These days I am working on:

-- Remote consulting & enginnering on [lightfulweb](https://www.lightfulweb.com)
+- Remote consulting & engineering on [lightfulweb](https://www.lightfulweb.com)

-- Building payment APIs and services with [betterpayment](https://www.betterpayment.de)
+- Building payment APIs & services with [betterpayment](https://www.betterpayment.de)

 - Blogging about day to day tech challanges on [ramblingcode](https://www.ramblingcode.dev)